orest-d/p4vasp/README.md

 ```
    $ make install
 ```
-x) If something goes wrong
+7) If something goes wrong
    - Run the diagnostic.py script, it may provide you with some hints.
    - Check FAQ
    - We can try to help you if you visit forum at www.p4vasp.at, please provide us with the output from diagnostic.py.